vit1251/golden/docs/README.en-US.md

-# Golden Point 1.2
+# Golden Point

+Golden Point application solution for participation in FidoNet teleconferences and other FTN-based teleconferences

+Golden Point is a local HTTP service running by default on port 8080 of the local network interface

-Golden Point is Fido point package
+## Getting Golden Point

-For work with GoldenPoint after starting you will open browser on address http://127.0.0.1:8080

-## Binnary distribution

-1. You may use unstable version (night) build place in https://github.com/vit1251/golden/actions
-2. You may use stable (release) build place in https://github.com/vit1251/golden/releases
+### Download build

+1. Each time after committing changes in the code, the process of obtaining the current (nightly) assembly takes place You can download the result from the link https://github.com/vit1251/golden/actions
+2. At certain points in the year, stable output is fixed You can download releases from the link https://github.com/vit1251/golden/releases

-## Build from source code
+### Getting build from source

-In most cases, there is no need to build from source.
-The exceptions are when these assemblies produce node owners to add specific characteristics to their Points (example: pre-flashing node speciffic settings).

-See BUILD.Windows.en-US.md, BUILD.Linux.en-US.md èëè BUILD.MacOS.en-US.md

-## Installation

-See INSTALL.Windows.en-US.md, INSTALL.Linux.en-US.md èëè INSTALL.MacOS.en-US.md
+In most cases, you can use the latest builds.
+Exceptions are studies related to the expansion on new platforms and developer environment deployment.

+You can read more about how to assemble it yourself in the documents:

+ * BUILD.Windows.ru-RU.md
+ * BUILD.Linux.ru-RU.md
+ * BUILD.MacOS.ru-RU.md